 In this section of the guide, you’ll learn how to choose a profitable niche, the best way to drive traffic to your money site, and how to avoid the most common mistakes that affiliate marketers make.

-For a more in-depth dive into affiliate marketing with SEO master Matt Diggity himself, make sure to register for our FREE webinar here.
+For a more in-depth dive into affiliate marketing, make sure to register for our FREE webinar here.

 1. Choose Your Niche

 It doesn’t have to be something you’re an expert in, but it should be something that you find interesting or have a passion for.
 No matter what you’re interested in, there’s always going to be an opportunity for an affiliate program.
 You can promote physical products, information products, or services.

 One of the secrets to affiliate marketing success is to stick with whatever niche you’ve chosen.
 As Digital Millionaire’s Brandon explains,